 On the Calle de Suspiros is the tiny Galería de Suspiros which, like all the other buildings on this Portuguese-style cobble-stone ‘street of sighs’, used to be a brothel.
 The paint has faded since last year when I first was in Colonia but the interior, which I had never seen, comes alive with floor to ceiling paintings of horses and beautiful women.
 The tiny kitchen appears less functional and more like a work of art itself.
 Along with the perfectly manicured interior courtyard and garden, this galería looks like something out of an issue of Home and Garden.
 The artist/proprietor himself is also beautifully manicured and I allow myself the momentary fantasy of settling down in Colonia del Sacramento.
 After all, it’s only 40 km from Buenos Aires, one hour by ferry, across the Rio de la Plata (the widest river in the world they say).

-Every 90 days North American travelers to Argentina are required to renew their visitor’s visa.
+Every 90 days North American travellers to Argentina are required to renew their visitor’s visa.
 If one refuses to do this they must pay a fine upon departure and risk future consequences upon re-entry.
 Last year I chose to overstay my welcome and pay the $50 peso (< $17 CAD) fine at the airport.
 No big deal.
-I suggested (to no one in particular) that if they wanted us to abide by their rules they should make the fine more formidable – make a whole lot more money off our bad behavior.
+I suggested (to no one in particular) that if they wanted us to abide by their rules they should make the fine more formidable – make a whole lot more money off our bad behaviour.
 So they did.
 They increased it to $300 pesos!
 For those who wish to comply with the visa regulations, visiting Uruguay is the closest, least expensive and least time-consuming journey to make.

 I booked the Colonia Express day trip on-line for only $129 pesos ($38 CAD).
 This included a one hour guided walking tour and lunch which I thought I would just ignore and hunker down somewhere alone for the duration with my own book and writing materials.
 I didn’t relish the thought of making the trip and I certainly didn’t relish the thought of rising so early as to be at the Ferry Terminal before 7 a.m.
 But it was surprisingly easy to get there earlier than was necessary.
 And, a good thing, since, after I waited 15 minutes for the Buquebus information desk to open I found out that the Colonia Express is not operated by Buquebus so I had to take another taxi to the opposite end of Puerto Madero – not an easy feat at 6:45 a.m.
 Luckily I had the help of a couple of nice police officers who flagged down a cab for me and even then, I still arrived earlier than was necessary to the terminal and was quickly processed.